The Gift of Failure. How the Best Parents Learn to Let Go So Their Children Can Succeed

 Résumé

-As teacher and writer Jessica Lahey explains, even though these parents see themselves as being highly responsive to their children's well being, they aren't giving them the chance to experience failure-or the opportunity to learn to solve their own problems.
+As teacher and writer Jessica Lahey explains, even though these parents see themselves as being highly responsive to their children's well being, they aren't giving them the chance to experience failure-or the opportunity to learn to solve their own problems and develop a growth mindset.
 Overparenting has the potential to ruin a child's confidence and undermine their education, Lahey reminds us.
 Teachers don't just teach reading, writing, and arithmetic.

-As teacher and writer Jessica Lahey explains, even though these parents see themselves as being highly responsive to their children's well being, they aren't giving them the chance to experience failure-or the opportunity to learn to solve their own problems.
+As teacher and writer Jessica Lahey explains, even though these parents see themselves as being highly responsive to their children's well being, they aren't giving them the chance to experience failure-or the opportunity to learn to solve their own problems and develop a growth mindset.
 Overparenting has the potential to ruin a child's confidence and undermine their education, Lahey reminds us.
 Teachers don't just teach reading, writing, and arithmetic.